 While it’s true that some people simply don’t have the circumstances to travel, others mistakenly believe that travel is too expensive.
 Because of this, people often ask how I afford to travel so often.
-And you may be surprised to learn that I don’t have a money tree or magic money-saving skills.
+And you may be surprised to learn that I don’t have a money tree or rich parents.
 Yet, I still manage to travel frequently.
 So, how can you save money on travel yourself to allow you to take trips more often?

 Do these 17 things to save money on travel: